 With typical HRCT chest appearances consider:

-- acute or subacute hypersensitivity pneumonitis (HP)
+non-fibrotic or fibrotic hypersensitivity pneumonitis (HP)

 - 1. Attili A, Kazerooni E, Gross B, Flaherty K, Myers J, Martinez F. Smoking-Related Interstitial Lung Disease: Radiologic-Clinical-Pathologic Correlation.
 Radiographics.
 2008;28(5):1383-96; discussion 1396. doi:10.1148/rg.285075223 - Pubmed